 Emirati Mohala bread is a crispy, thin bread with a light texture.
 The batter-like dough is poured into a pan with a scoop.
 It’s a sweet traditional dish and can be sweetened up even more with sugar or honey.

-It’s not just the UAE that loves knafeh; it’s a very popular dessert in a few countries in the Middle East and beyond.
+It’s not just the UAE that loves knafeh; it’s a very popular dessert in the Middle East and beyond.
 You will never forget the first time you taste this sweet.
 It is a sticky pastry with sweet gooey cheese, baked in the oven and then soaked with syrup.
 Oh!

 Mehalabiya is considered the go-to healthy dessert.
 It’s not too sweet and is refreshing and light on the stomach.
 It is also very popular with children.
 It’s basically a milk pudding consisting of rice, sugar, rice flour, and milk.